umass-compsci-220/public-materials/homework/03-more-image-processing-with-hof/README.md

 All interfaces are the same as the previous assignments.
 Please review the ["Getting Started" section](../01-image-processing/README.md#getting-started) from Homework 1 if necessary.

-Similar to [Homework 2](../02-image-processing-with-hof/README.md), you have been given minimal template code.
-It is up to you to write it yourself.
-Use the patterns showcased in [Homework 1](../01-image-processing/README.md).

 ## Programming Tasks

 If you are having trouble reading the specification, please go to office hours or ask a question on Campuswire.